rdagumampan/yuniql-web/content/docs/install-yuniql.md

 ```

 #### Install with tar.gz package (linux-x64)
 Install yuniql CLI on Linux.
 The package has been verified on Ubuntu 18.04+ and Debian on Windows Subsystem Linux (WSL).
-If your encounter this error `Couldn't find a valid ICU package installed on the system`, set global invariant variable `export DOTNET_SYSTEM_GLOBALIZATION_INVARIANT=1`.
+If you encounter this `Error: Couldn't find a valid ICU package installed on the system`, set global invariant variable `export DOTNET_SYSTEM_GLOBALIZATION_INVARIANT=1`.

 ```shell
 cd /home